mlip-cmu/s2023/lectures/23_safety/safety.md

 ----
 ## ML Robustness: Limitations

 * Lots of on-going research (especially for DNNs)
-* Mostly model-centric, focusing on small ($\epsilon$) perburtations to input
+* Mostly input-centric, focusing on small ($\epsilon$) perburtations
   * Common use case: Robustness against adversarial attacks
   * Q. But do these pertubations matter for safety?
-* In practice: Perturbations depend on environmental changes!
-(Recall: world vs. machine)
+* In practice: Perturbations result from environmental changes!
-  * Which parts of the environment does the SW sense?
+  * Which parts of the world does the software sense?
   * Can those parts change over time?
 Can the sensors be noisy, faulty, etc.,? (these are **domain-specific**)
   * What input pertburbations could be caused by from these changes/noise...?

 ----
 ## Robustness in a Safety Setting